coal2nuclear.com A Plan for Our Planet

 Xenon is a noble gas and will separate and bubble to the fuel's surface easily in a liquid reactor such as a molten salt or LFTR reactor but is embedded in the solid fuel rods of both slow and fast neutron reactors.
 To solid fuel-pellet reactors, it's a powerful neutron poison.
 The uranium fuel pellets become loaded with Xenon135 during normal reactor runs at higher power levels.
 This leads to a constant, but completely predictable, operational difficulty that has to be factored in along with other load management considerations.

 THE PROBLEM: With some Xenon135 in its system, a reactor's 'throttle' responses to increase power can become delayed.
 Xenon135's presence in your neighborhood reactor may mean you can't increase power quickly after it has been running at high power until the Xenon135 that has built up in the reactor's core becomes weak through its normal 9 hour half-life decay time.
-In this sense, nuclear might have "lull" periods where, for several hours of time, reactors cannot produce as much electricity as may be wanted.
+In this sense, nuclear, like wind, might have "lull" periods where, for several hours of time, reactors cannot produce as much electricity as may be wanted.
 One of the jobs of Ludington pumped water energy storage (above) is to reduce the power cycling of Michigan's several reactors and "cover" for a reactor the same way natural gas burning turbines are used to cover for a wind lull.

 Pumped energy's speedy response to changing electrical demands is what makes it an extremely valuable asset.
 Neither coal nor nuclear power plants are capable of changing their outputs as quickly as a natural gas burning fill-in or "peaking" turbine and only pumped storage is capable of 2-way energy flow.
 Unlike a chemical storage battery, water does not need maintenance or wear out with frequent hard use and, unlike all other energy storage schemes, pumped energy storage can be economically built to be big enough to do the job.